 To get a warm yellow-orange tone on the image, fitting the comfortable evening, blue needs to be reduced and red and green improved.

-The values in the effect stack widget can be changed by using the slider (middle mouse button resets it to the default value), or by entering a value directly by double-clicking the number to the right of the slider.
+The values in the Properties widget can be changed by using the slider (middle mouse button resets it to the default value), or by entering a value directly by double-clicking the number to the right of the slider.

-Effects can also be added with theicon (framed in the image on the left) in the ; It always refers to the timeline clip that is currently selected.
-By unchecking the checkbox they are temporarily disabled (the settings remain though), this is e.g. useful for effects that require a lot of computing power, so they can be disabled when editing and enabled again for rendering.
+The Properties widget always refers to the timeline clip that is currently selected.
+Each effect can be temporarily disabled by clicking the eye icon, or all effects for that clip can be disabled using the check box at the top of the Properties widget (the settings are saved though), this is e.g. useful for effects that require a lot of computing power, so they can be disabled when editing and enabled again for rendering.

 For some effects, like the one used there, it is possible to add keyframes.
 The framed watch icon indicates this.
 Keyframes are used for changing effect parameters over time.
 In our clip this allows us to fade the piano’s colour from a warm evening colour to a cold night colour.

-Make sure the last keyframe is selected in the Effect Stack’s list.
+Make sure the last keyframe is selected in the Properties list.
 Then you are ready to flood the piano with a deep blue.

 Moving the timeline cursor to the beginning of the project and playing it (with Space, or the button in the ), the piano should now change the colour as desired.